7 Best FREE VPN for Linux (Tested & Working) in 2023

 2) NordVPN

-NordVPN is one of the best VPNs for Linux, which does not track, collect, or share your data.
-It provides security by encrypting the data sent and received.
-It is a free P2P VPN that helps you prevent ads and malware.
-It allows you to access numerous blocked websites with no hassle.
-This VPN for Linux offers subscription plans for 1 month, 1 year, and 2 years.
+NordVPN is a superior choice VPN for Linux I reviewed.
+It does not track, collect, or share your data.
+It provides security by encrypting the data you send and receive.
+I particularly liked that it supports P2P sharing and helps you prevent ads and malware.
+In fact, it allows you to access many blocked sites with no hassle.
+This VPN for Linux offers plans for 1 month, 1 year, and 2 years.

 NordVPN